Reduce Aggression & Raise Resilience with Measurable Results

 Our Theoretical Frameworks

-SQUABBLES is a researched based Social and Emotional Learning (SEL) program that takes a psychologically sound approach to minimizing aggression at school, at home, and online.
+SQUABBLES is a researched-based program that takes a psychological and educational approach to minimizing aggression at school, at home, and online.
 We are a breath of fresh air for the "bully" fatigued education industry.
-Our research-based theoretical frameworks are why we are so successful.
+Our theoretical frameworks are why we are so successful.
 These frameworks include:

 Social Learning Theory